 - The dragon radar in Dragon Ball, made by Bulma to find the Dragon Balls.
 Handwaved by saying that the Dragonballs emit a special kind of radiation in the first chapter of the series.

-- On Pokémon, Officer Jenny (Junsa in the original) just happened to have a sleep wave detector in her pocket when the situation called for it.
+- In Pokémon: The Series, Officer Jenny (Junsa in the original) just happens to have a sleep wave detector in her pocket when the situation calls for it.
 Dogasu (he compares the dub to the original) says here:

 The whole thing is fine at first.
 We're presented with a mystery, and for a little while there the story makes some very logical progressions...but then everything just goes all to hell when Junsa (and, later, the Rocket-Dan) pulls out a freakin' sleep wave detector.
 Because, y'know, that's what police officers just happen to carry around with them at all times.
 I can totally imagine Junsa's orientation day at the police station.
 "OK...here's your badge, your gun, and your standard issue sleep wave detector.
 Good luck."

 - In addition to being the source of a Magical Girl's power and their effective phylactery, Soul Gems in Puella Magi Madoka Magica are also handy Witch detectors as shown in the second episode, glowing brightly when they're close to a Witch's presence.

 - In YuYu Hakusho, when Yusuke and his teammates need to locate Hiei, Botan mentions the Spirit Detective Tools.
 The Demon Compass finds demons by measuring demon energy.
 The Mystic Whistle is a whistle for demons that functions like a dog whistle; it causes Hiei to appear.

 Hiei: I only came to find the source of the vile noise... and kill it.